 “Dr. Mackie embodies what the National Compassionate Caregivers of the Year Award is all about – she is fiercely dedicated to her patients, and approaches her work with a combination of calm strength and person-focused compassion,” said Dr. Beth Lown, chief medical officer for Schwartz Center.

 Since 1999, the Schwartz Center for Compassionate Healthcare has honored outstanding health care professionals who display extraordinary devotion and compassion in caring for patients and families.

 “Thank you to The Schwartz Center for Compassionate Healthcare for this remarkable recognition,” said Dr. Mackie.
 “I am honored and grateful to my colleagues who nominated me.
 Working for one of the largest public health systems in the country has truly been an honor and being able to care for the patients I do has been a privilege.”

 Dr. Mackie earned her medical degree from the Ross University School of Medicine.
-She is double board certified in both medicina Familiar, and hospice and palliative medicine.
+She is double board certified in both family medicine, and hospice and palliative medicine.